v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 A domain that’s added to an organization’s on-premises environment is called an accepted, or custom domain.
 You can create mailboxes with accepted domains to receive and send email.
-In Lab 1, you created a domain for Adatum Corporation based on the unique UPN name assigned to your tenant (xxxUPNxxx.xxxCustomDomainxxx.xxx, where xxxUPNxxx is your unique UPN Name) and the custom domain name provided by your lab hosting provider (xxxCustomDomainxxx.xxx).
+In Lab 1, you created a custom, on-premises domain for Adatum Corporation based on the unique UPN name assigned to your tenant (xxxUPNxxx.xxxCustomDomainxxx.xxx, where xxxUPNxxx is your unique UPN Name) and the custom domain name provided by your lab hosting provider (xxxCustomDomainxxx.xxx).
+You also created the three DNS records that are required to connect this custom, on-premises domain with Adatum's Microsoft Exchange Online service.
+This accepted domain was automatically flagged as Adatum's default domain.

-In this task, you will use the Exchange Admin Center to view the accepted domain that you previously created and configure its domain type.
+In this task, you will use the Exchange admin center (for Exchange Online) to view this accepted domain and configure its domain type.
 Each domain can be changed to either authoritative (which accepts all inbound or outbound mail) or internal relay (which only accepts internal email).
 By default, all domains should be set to authoritative.
-You want to ensure that your custom domain’s type is set to authoritative.
+You want to ensure the domain type for your custom, on-premises domain is set to authoritative.

 1. The **Exchange admin center** should still be displayed following the previous task.
-In the **Mail flow** group in the left-hand navigation pane, select **Accepted domains.**
+In the **Mail flow** group in the navigation pane, select **Accepted domains.**

-2. In the **Accepted domains** page, see Adatum’s two domains – its custom on-premises domain **(xxxUPNxxx.xxxCustomDomainxxx.xxx)** that you added in Lab 1, and its Microsoft 365 cloud domain **(xxxxxZZZZZZ.onmicrosoft.com)**.
+2. On the **Accepted domains** page, see Adatum’s two domains – its custom on-premises domain **(xxxUPNxxx.xxxCustomDomainxxx.xxx)** that you added in Lab 1, and its Microsoft 365 cloud domain **(xxxxxZZZZZZ.onmicrosoft.com)**.